vivekthomas2/vehicle-main-dashboard/README.md

-🚛 Vehicle Maintenance & Renewal Tracker (Excel-Based)

-A comprehensive Excel-based tracking system designed to manage vehicle maintenance, service activities, AMC contracts, and renewal monitoring for mixed fleets.
-This project helps organizations reduce downtime, control costs, and avoid compliance penalties.

-📌 Overview

-This tracker consolidates fleet operations, maintenance activities, and cost tracking into a single structured dataset.
-It supports multiple asset types including:

-Cars (SUV, Sedan, Hatchback, MPV)
-Pickups & Trucks
-Buses
-Trailers
-Forklifts (Material Handling Equipment)

-The system enables data-driven fleet management by combining maintenance records with financial and operational insights.

-🎯 Objectives
-Prevent fines due to missed renewals
-Track maintenance and service history
-Monitor AMC (Annual Maintenance Contracts)
-Control operational and repair costs
-Enable analytical reporting for decision-making

-⚙️ Key Features
-✅ Multi-asset fleet tracking
-✅ Maintenance classification (Preventive / Repair / AMC)
-✅ Cost tracking with VAT calculation
-✅ Vendor-level service tracking
-✅ Time-series data for monthly analysis
-✅ Ready for Excel / Power BI dashboards
-📈 Analytical Capabilities

-This dataset enables:

-📊 Maintenance cost trend analysis (monthly/quarterly)
-🚨 Identification of high-maintenance vehicles
-🔧 Preventive vs corrective maintenance ratio
-💰 AMC vs repair cost comparison
-🏢 Vendor performance evaluation

-🧠 Use Cases
-Fleet Management Teams
-HR & Admin Departments
-Logistics & Transport Operations
-Warehouse Equipment Monitoring
-🛠️ Tools Used
-Microsoft Excel
-(Optional) Power BI
-📌 Future Scope
-Automated renewal alerts
-Integration with fleet management systems
-Predictive maintenance using analytics
-AI-based cost optimization
+Vehicle Maintenance & Inventory Tracker 🚛🔧📦
+About 📌

+This repository contains Excel-based tracking systems for fleet management, maintenance activities, and daily garage inventory.
+It helps organizations monitor vehicle renewals, track maintenance (preventive, repair, AMC), and manage fast-moving spare parts used in daily operations.

+The system is designed to improve operational efficiency ⚙️, reduce downtime ⏳, and prevent compliance issues 🚨 such as missed renewals or stock shortages.

+Key Components 🧩

+1.Vehicle Renewal Tracker 🚗
+Tracks registration and insurance dates 📅
+Helps avoid penalties and compliance issues

+2.Maintenance Tracker 🔧
+Covers preventive maintenance, corrective repairs, and AMC Includes cost tracking 💰 and vendor details
+Supports time-based analysis 📊

+3.Daily Inventory Tracker 📦
+Focuses on high-usage garage items
+Tracks current stock vs minimum stock
+Helps prevent stock-outs ⚠️

+Features ✨
+Multi-vehicle fleet support (cars, trucks, buses, forklifts, trailers) 🚛 Maintenance classification (Preventive / Repair / AMC) 🔧 Cost tracking with tax (VAT) 💰
+Daily-use spare parts monitoring 📦
+Simple and easy-to-use Excel structure 📊
+Ready for reporting and dashboard integration 📈

+Use Cases 🎯
+Fleet and transport management 🚚
+HR & admin operations 🧑‍💼
+Warehouse and logistics teams 📦

+Usage 🛠️
+Download the Excel files
+Update data as per your fleet and inventory
+Monitor regularly for renewals and stock levels
+Use filters or pivot tables for analysis

+License 📄

+Free to use for personal and professional purposes.
+Small to mid-scale fleet operations